-We follow Wadley, the young and artistic girl determined to continue her education in a crumbling home in Haiti; Senna, who grew up in the crisis-stricken Andes mountains, and finds solace in poetic, written word; Suma, who survived the underground servitude system in Nepal through song, and now rides to free other girls.
+We follow Wadley, an artistic girl who is determined to continue her education in a crumbling home in Haiti; Senna, who grew up in the crisis-stricken Andes mountains, and finds solace in the poetic, written word; and Suma, who survived the underground servitude system in Nepal through song, and now strives to free other girls.

-Admittedly, it’s not easy to go crusading around for a cause, when it feels like somebody’s always trying to make us feel guilty about something.
-Words can disintegrate into white noise on the web, and cliches lose heart.
-Admittedly, I shied from my own mom and sister when I watched this, having already being teased about my “girly” documentary, and fearing further comments.
-But if we cannot hear what these girls have to say, we cannot accomplish any change in their lives.
-I felt a swarm of guilt when I read Entertainment Weekly’s review, calling Girl Rising “the documentary every mother, sister, daughter should see, as well as the men who love and support them.”
+Admittedly, it’s not easy to crusade for a cause, and it feels like somebody’s always trying to make us feel guilty about something.
+Words can disintegrate into white noise on the Web, and advocating for a cause can sometimes become cliché.
+I even shied from my own mom and sister after we watched the film, having already being teased about my “girly” documentary and fearing further comments.
+But if we cannot hear what these girls have to say, we cannot accomplish change in their lives.
+I felt a swarm of guilt when I read Entertainment Weekly’s review, calling “Girl Rising” “the documentary every mother, sister, daughter should see, as well as the men who love and support them.”

-It is worth pausing our own stories, momentarily, to invite in another’s; it is worth educating ourselves about the quiet reality millions face, and feel empathy for the stories that move us.
+It is worth pausing our own stories, momentarily, to invite in another’s; it is worth educating ourselves about the quiet reality millions of women face, and to feel empathy for the stories that move us.
 Girls are rising; they must.

 This piece has been published in Teen Ink’s monthly print magazine.